Confession time: daddy-long-legs creep me out. Never mind the cute name, up close they look like sci-fi alien drones sent to spy on our planet.

-Most of the ones we’ll see this autumn are Tipula paludosa, which are about an inch in length, but there’s also an increase in numbers of the longer, Tipula maxima species, which can be up to four inches.
+Most of the ones we’ll see are Tipula paludosa, which are about an inch in length, but there’s also an increase in numbers of the longer, Tipula maxima species, which can be up to four inches.

 Why are there so many of them?